 Always remove the spark plug boots and the ignition key from your Gravely mower.
 You do not want the mower to start with you working under the mower deck.
 Set your parking brake.

-Stay safe by following this safety tip along with wearing safety glasses and using work gloves to protect your hands from the sharp edges on your blades.
+Stay safe by following these safety tips along with wearing safety glasses and using work gloves to protect your hands from the sharp edges on your blades.

 Remove the bolt, blade, and any washers your Gravely may use.
 Reinstall your blades and parts in the opposite order you took them off.
 If you are reusing your blades, make sure they are sharpened and balanced before reinstalling.